15 October 1940 – 6 July 2005

 This is an abridged story of Mr. Satanam Singaravadivelu, one of the greatest teachers of our time.
 Satanam, as he was called, comes from a family of 10 children.
 Satanam’s father was a field overseer with the Public Works Department in the town of Seremban in Malaysia.
 His mother had prayed and fasted for a good son.
 God, in His kind mercy, answered her prayers by granting her Satanam whom she always considered to be the best gift bestowed upon her.

-During his school days Satanam proved to be an outstanding sportsman in the Anglo Chinese School in Seremban, excelling in athletics as middle distance runner.
+During his school days, Satanam proved to be an outstanding sportsman in the Anglo Chinese School in Seremban, excelling in athletics as a middle distance runner.
 He and his schoolmate Sabapathy were both teammates on the school hockey and football teams.
-In both these teams Satanam played as a right back while Sabapathy played as a left back.
+In both these teams, Satanam played as a right-back while Sabapathy played as a left back.
 They formed such a strong defensive pair that they were known as “The Wall” as the opposing teams could score very few goals past them.
 Both Satanam and Sabapathy were well remembered by the students and the staff members.
-Satanam was not to compromise on two matters- his education and sports and he did excel in both.
+Satanam was not to compromise on two matters – his education and sports and he did excel in both.

 Letter from the Regional Spiritual Assembly of South East Asia.

 First Summer School for Satanam, 1960.
-Satanam is squatting on right.
-Standing L-R: Kishen Khemani, Dr. Muhajir, Shirin Fozdar, Eshraghian and Iran Muhajir.
+Satanam is squatting on the right.
+Standing L-R: Kishen Khemani, Dr. Muhajir, Shirin Fozdar, Eshraghian, and Iran Muhajir.

 Satanam among the Seremban youths, 1961.
 Seated at back row L-R: Mariappan, Annamalai, Isaac DCruz, Major Charles, (unknown) Nit Singam.